oroinc/documentation/backend/api/actions.rst

 .. important:: The collection elements are an associative array, and processors responsible for customizing the collection must keep keys in this array without changes.

 .. note:: All processors for this action have the ``identifier_only`` tag attribute set to ``false``.
 It means that such processors are not executed when loading relationships.
 If your processor should be executed when loading the relationships, set the ``identifier_only`` tag attribute to ``true``.
-If your processor should be executed when loading relationships, primary and included entities, set the ``identifier_only`` tag attribute to ``null``.
+If your processor should be executed when loading relationships, primary, and included entities, set the ``identifier_only`` tag attribute to ``null``.
 For example:

     .. code-block:: php